DinoChiesa/Service-Extension-APIKey-Check/README.md

 There is a new feature that allows people to write their own [service extensions](https://cloud.google.com/service-extensions/docs/overview) for use with the Google Cloud Load Balancers.
-These are GRPC servers that the load balancer will call "in line" while handling a request.
-The server can examine the request and perform various logic: authorization check, logging, redirects, and so on.
-Consult the documentation for dull details.
+These are GRPC servers that the load balancer will call out to your logic, "in line" while handling a request.
+The service extension (your logic) can examine the request and do whatever you like: authorization check, logging, header injection, routing, and so on.
+Consult the documentation for full details.

 A customer came to me and asked, "What's the simplest way to get APIKey authentication on a small set of Cloud Run services?"
-And I think this service extensions approach is probably that.
+And I think the service extensions approach is probably the simplest way

-Of course there are API Management systems - Google has API Gateway and of course Apigee... but those are a bit more involved, and maybe more than what some people want?
+Of course there are API Management systems - Google has API Gateway and of course Apigee... but those are a bit more involved, and may be more than what some people want.

 The service extension idea provides a simpler approach, though it comes with the cost of some manage-it-yourself infrastructure.